Ballynahinch Castle: Stay overnight in Luxury in the stunning Ballynahinch Castle

 Aran Islands – Inishmore What better way to learn about Irish knitting than on Inishmore, one of the famous Aran Islands!

 Inishmore is the largest and most westerly of the three Aran Islands.
 The Aran Islands are the original home of the famous Aran sweater.
-On Inishmore, the Aran Sweater Market contains a vast selection of Aran knitwear and visitors to shop can follow the heritage of the Aran sweater by watching their audio-visual exhibition to see the growth of the Aran sweater from an island craft to a global fashion favourite.
+On Inishmore, the Aran Sweater Market contains a vast selection of Aran knitwear and visitors to the shop can follow the heritage of the Aran sweater by watching their audio-visual exhibition to see the growth of the Aran sweater from an island craft to a global fashion favourite.
 Of course visitors to Inishmore may also want to visit its clifftop fort Dún Aonghasa and its nearby ‘Worm Hole’, the medieval Seven Churches and Kilmurvey Beach.

 Connemara is a region in western Ireland, along the Wild Atlantic Way.